-- Choose which apps can run in the background, turn individual apps and services settings Off.
+- Choose which apps can run in the background, and turn individual apps and services settings Off.

 Too many startup programs

-If your windows 10 computer taking forever to boot up, then you probably have far too many apps trying to run at startup that impacts windows 10 startup and shutdown time.
+If your windows 10 computer takes forever to boot up, then you probably have far too many apps trying to run at startup which impacts windows 10 startup and shutdown time.
 Let’s prevent programs from launching at startup, note: it didn’t impact on app performance.

 To Disable Programs from Launching at Startup

-- Press Ctrl+shift+Esc key simultaneously to open taskmanager.
+- Press the Ctrl+shift+Esc key simultaneously to open task manager.

 - Switch to the ‘Startup’ tab, this will display all programs list that starts with windows boot and its startup impact.